json420/degu/doc/tutorial.rst

 manually step through the chunks.)

-:meth:`degu.base.ChunkedBody.read()` can be used to accumulate all the chunk data into a single ``bytearray``, at the expense of loosing the exact chunk data boundaries and any chunk extensions:
+:meth:`degu.base.ChunkedBody.read()` can be used to accumulate all the chunk data into a single ``bytes`` instance, at the expense of loosing the exact chunk data boundaries and any chunk extensions:

 >>> response = conn.request('POST', '/chunked', {}, b'All your base')
 >>> response.body.read()
-bytearray(b'All your base are belong to us')
+b'All your base are belong to us'

 API-wise, ``body.read()`` can always be used without worrying about the transfer-encoding, but in real applications you should be very cautions about